Hasanrizvi1993/Hasanrizvi1993/README.md

 🙋🏽‍♂️ My name is Hasan Rizvi.
 Nice to digitally meet you!

-🌱 I am a results-driven, full-stack web developer with an MBA from California Baptist University.
+🌱 I am a result-driven, full-stack web developer with an MBA from California Baptist University.
 I am a passionate knowledge seeker and knowledge sharer.

 :computer: I’m a Full-Stack Web Developer as a volunteer at ScheduleUp